MichaelHaussmann/resolva/README.md

 On top of these essential features, we built a simple Resolver class with an instance cache (to keep regex compiles in memory), and a lru cache, to memoize resolves that have no reason to change.

-The result is a fast and very simple to use toolset.
+The result is a fast and very simple toolset.

 **resolva** keeps essential Lucidity's features: